 Social Science Building

 Lower-division offerings in anthropology are concentrated in the core series: ANTH 1, 2, 3.
-These courses are designed to provide a comprehensive orientation to the ideas and methods of anthropological investigation and a familiarity with case materials from a number of different societies (ANTH 1), prehistoric eras (ANTH 2 and ANTH 3), and historical periods (ANTH 3).
+These courses are designed to provide a comprehensive orientation to the ideas and methods of anthropological investigation and a familiarity with case materials from a number of different societies (ANTH 1), prehistoric eras (ANTH 2), and historical periods (ANTH 3).
+Students who intend to major or minor in sociocultural anthropology are advised to take ANTH 1.
+Students who intend to major or minor in biological anthropology are advised to take ANTH 2.
 Students who intend to major or minor in anthropological archaeology are advised to take ANTH 3.
-Students who intend to major or minor in biological anthropology must take ANTH 2 (or the equivalent), which is prerequisite for most upper-division biological anthropology courses.
-ANTH 23, which may not be offered every year, satisfies the campuswide requirement for a course in American Cultures.
+Complementing these courses, and serving as supplementary alternatives in the core series, are two further core courses, which may not be offered every year: ANTH 4, an introduction to linguistic anthropology, and ANTH 5, an introduction to the human skeleton.
+There are currently three further lower-division courses that introduce more specialized topics: ANTH 20, ANTH 21, and ANTH 23, which may not be offered every year.
+Either ANTH 21 or 23 (or one of several upper-division anthropology courses) satisfies the campuswide DEI (Diversity, Equality, and Inclusion) requirement, and ANTH 23 satisfies the campuswide requirement for a course in American Cultures.
 Students who have already completed ANTH 103 (or the older sequence ANPR 105, 106, and 107) may not receive academic credit for ANTH 1.
 Other lower-division courses are offered from time to time and will vary from year to year.

 The Department of Anthropology offers many general interest and specialized courses at the upper-division level.
-In addition to satisfying the requirements of the anthropology major, many of these may satisfy the requirements of other majors.
+In addition to satisfying the requirements of the anthropology major and minor, many of these may satisfy the requirements of other majors and minors.

 To receive a BA degree with a major in anthropology, the student must meet the requirements of Revelle, John Muir, Thurgood Marshall, Earl Warren, Eleanor Roosevelt College, or Sixth College.
 Additionally, the student must meet the following requirements of the Department of Anthropology: